 This is a non-starchy veggie, which means it won’t contribute too many net carbs toward your total for the day.
 Sautéed it with extra virgin olive oil, garlic, lemon juice, salt, and pepper for a flavorful side dish or salad topping.
 These are the foods skinny people eat all the time.

-Cruciferous vegetables like broccoli are high in fiber and low in carbs, making them a good Atkins choice.
+Cruciferous vegetables like broccoli are high in fiber and low in carbs, making them a great choice for Atkins diet foods.
 Roast them in the oven or add them raw to a salad.

 Stock up on full-fat yogurt and cottage cheese.
 You can even have whipped cream.
 “Berries with real whipped cream is a good dessert,” says Cohen.
-Read on for 35 ways nutritionists sneak more food into their diet.
+Don’t miss these other 30 tiny diet changes that can help you lose weight.